ZerBea/hcxbtdumptool/README.md

 Requirements
 --------------

-* Operatingsystem: Arch Linux (strict), Kernel >= 4.19 (strict).
+* Operatingsystem: Arch Linux (strict), Kernel >= 5.4 (strict).
 It may work on other Linux systems (notebooks, desktops) and distributions, too (no support for other distributions, no support for other operating systems)

-* bluez installed
+* bluetooth and libbluetooth-dev installed

 * Raspberry Pi A, B, A+, B+, Zero (WH).
 (Recommended: Zero (WH) or A+, because of a very low power consumption), but notebooks and desktops may work, too.